Norrbotten: History

+Climate

+Norrbotten has an inland climate with larger differences between summer and winter, sheltered from the ocean by the mountains.
+The weather is variable between days and sometimes cold air from the arctic cools down summer days, and ocean air can give temperature above freezing mid-winter.
+Norrbotten gets a thick snow cover in winter which melts away in April or May, which keeps temperatures down until then.

 The summers can bring surprisingly warm temperatures for such northerly latitudes, and Norrbotten holds the all-time high temperature record for the entire Norrland at 37 °C (98 °F).

+The winters are usually very cold, and the Swedish cold temperature record is -52.6 °C measured in Vuoggatjålme in southwest Norrbotten.

 Population

 As of 31 December 2016, the population is 195,024, distributed over 26,671 km2, which gives a density of 7.3 inhabitants/km2.

 Culture

 Norrbotten has around 8,000 ancient remains.
 Languages spoken in the province include Swedish (including North Swedish regiolects), Meänkieli, Finnish, and Sami.
 Some Meänkieli speakers have gradually been considering themselves part of the Kven people, which supposedly arrived to the area much earlier than the Swedish settlers.

-The Church Village of Gammelstad outside Luleå has been named a UNESCO World Heritage Site.
+The Church Village of Gammelstad outside Luleå has been named a UNESCO World Heritage Site in 1996.
+Gammelstad revolves around a medieval church and has 404 smaller church cabins.
+The cabins were used as a resting place for people living too far away to travel back and forth the same day.

 Sports

 Football in the province (and Norrbotten County as a whole) is administered by Norrbottens Fotbollförbund.
 Ice hockey is also popular, with Luleå HF, and basketball with the BC Luleå men's team and the Luleå BBK women's team.